habibanalytics/Towards-Data-Science/Months/Month 1.md

 # Month 1

-## My Goals by the end of this month
+## My Goals for this month
-In the first  month I want to learn Python and Statistics.
+I want to learn Python and Statistics.

 ### Goal 1
-In the first month one of my goal is to complete all the courses from the specialization of [python for everybody](https://www.coursera.org/specializations/python) from coursera.
+One of my goal is to complete all the courses from the specialization of [python for everybody](https://www.coursera.org/specializations/python) from coursera.

 The following are the courses from the specialization:
 1. [Programming for Everybody](https://www.coursera.org/learn/python?specialization=python)